Guide

 Get started with VibeDrift

 From install to CI/CD in 5 minutes.
-VibeDrift scans your AI-generated codebase for contradictions and gives you a score with file-level evidence.
+VibeDrift scans your AI-generated project for contradictions and gives you a score with file-level evidence.

 [01] What is drift?